PreciousChingani/Graph-Visualization-Exercise/README.md

 Option 1: download/Open raw `index.html` file:
     Open the `index.html` file in any modern web browser (e.g., Chrome, Firefox, Edge).
-    You can do this by double-clicking the file or by right-clicking and choosing "Open with" -> "Your Web Browser".
+    You can do this by double-clicking the file or by right-clicking and selecting "Open with"> "Your Web Browser".

 Option 2: Clone the repository:
     ```bash